MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

-The `assembly` attribute above the namespace is critical to allow the `DependencyService` to register this implementation of the `INotificationManager` interface.
+The `assembly` attribute above the namespace registers the `INotificationManager` interface implementation with the `DependencyService`.

 Android allows applications to define multiple channels for notifications.
-The `Initialize` method creates a basic channel the sample application will use to send notifications.
+The `Initialize` method creates a basic channel the sample application uses to send notifications.
 The `ScheduleNotification` method defines the platform-specific logic required to create and send a notification.
-Finally, the `ReceiveNotification` method will be called by the Android OS when a message is received, and invokes the event handler.
+Finally, the `ReceiveNotification` method is called by the Android OS when a message is received, and invokes the event handler.

 > [!NOTE]
-> The `Application` class is defined in both the `Xamarin.Forms` and `Android.App` namespaces so the `AndroidApp` alias is defined in the `using` statements to differentiate.
+> The `Application` class is defined in both the `Xamarin.Forms` and `Android.App` namespaces so the `AndroidApp` alias is defined in the `using` statements to differentiate the two.

 ### Handle incoming notifications on Android

-The `MainActivity` class must detect incoming notifications and notify the `AndroidNotificationManager`.
-The `MainActivity` class `Activity` attribute should specify a `LaunchMode` value of `LaunchMode.SingleTop`:
+The `MainActivity` class must detect incoming notifications and notify the `AndroidNotificationManager` instance.
+The `Activity` attribute on the `MainActivity` class should specify a `LaunchMode` value of `LaunchMode.SingleTop`:

 ```csharp
 [Activity(